Duncansville woman with one month to live

-Duncansville, PA (WTAJ)- Kara Ebersole found out that she had stage 2 metastatic breast cancer in 2016 and after a series of surgeries she was told she was cancer free.
-But Kara hasn’t let it phase her, because she says she’s been expecting it.
+DUNCANSVILLE, Pa.
+(WTAJ) — Kara Ebersole found out that she had stage 2 metastatic breast cancer in 2016 and after a series of surgeries she was told she was cancer-free.
+However, Kara said she just had a feeling that it was not actually gone.

+Kara never really let it phase her when they told her the cancer was back.

-“Ever since I was a very young person, I just knew in my hear that i wasn’t going to live to be old.”
+“Ever since I was a very young person, I just knew in my heart that I wasn’t going to live to be old,” Kara told us.

 Now, with about one month to live, she’s created a bucket list of things she wants to do right here in Central PA.
-And her bucket list very simple…
+She said her bucket list is very family-oriented.

-“There’s so many places around here.
-Its a really nice town and theres a lot of family places to go to.”
+“There are so many places around here.
+Its a really nice town and there’s a lot of family places to go to,” she said.

-Kara says she’s already been to the beach with her sister and recently visited the Poconos.
+Kara has already been to the beach with her sister and recently visited the Poconos.
 She’s also spent plenty of time with her children.

 And some things are still on her list….

-“in Lancaster Pennsylvania and it is called Shady Maple Smorgasbord..
-We are definately going there!”
+“There is a place in Lancaster, Pennsylvania and it is called Shady Maple Smorgasbord.
+We are definitely going there!
+Maybe out to chimney rocks, and maybe have a picnic witht the family”-Kara Ebersole

+Before she loses her sight, Kara says she’d love to see a full, bright rainbow.
+She says that’s the first thing that popped into her mind.

 As time passes, Kara spends her days at home writing letters to loved ones,